 To get an empty Distribution Group (ie, Distribution Group without members), execute the script with -IsEmpty param.

-Using this filter, you can delete unused Distribution List available in your tenant.
+Using this filter, you can identify and delete unused Distribution Lists available in your tenant.

-Get Distribution List That Allow External User to Send Message
+4. Get DLs That Allow External User to Send Message

 This value is retrieved from “RequireSenderAuthenticationEnabled” attribute.
 It allows you to restrict who can send emails to an Distribution List.